adrianmsmith/databasesandlife-java-common/README.md

 - Download Eclipse or IntelliJ
 - Download VitualBox, Vagrant and, if on Windows, cygwin
 - Checkout this to "databasesandlife-java-common"
-- In Eclipse, "import" the project (all the ".project" files etc. are checked in)
-- In IntelliJ, create the project from the pom.xml file
+- In Eclipse or IntelliJ, create the project from the pom.xml file
 - Within the directory, "vagrant up" and follow the on-screen instructions.
 Vagrant is used for running unit tests, and for creating the javadoc.